lawrennd/qig-code/backlog/features/2025-07-25_fisher-matrix-analysis.md

 Implement block-level Fisher matrix analysis to track the sloppy/fast hierarchy and identify the slowest mode λ_min that creates long entropy plateaus.
 This provides insight into the information geometry underlying the thermalization process.

+**CRITICAL**: This task is also foundational for fixing the random localization bug in the isolation stage (see backlog bug: 2025-07-26_random-localization-bug).
+The Fisher matrix computation provides the gradient information needed for proper SEA-guided gate selection.

 ## Acceptance Criteria

 ### 1. Fisher Matrix Computation